xinyuuzhou/xinyuuzhou.github.io/_pages/about.md

  *updated on Nov.
 2, 2020*

 # Introduction
-* I am currently a fourth year undergraduate student at School of Public Health, Fudan University.
+* I am currently a fourth year undergraduate student in School of Public Health, Fudan University, with a GPA ranking around top 10% of the school.
+* I was an exchange student in University of California, Irvine, during Fall 2019, with a GPA of 4.00/4.00.
 * My principal research interest lies in digital epidemiology (i.e. [infodemiology](https://en.wikipedia.org/wiki/Infodemiology))

 # NEWS